Strong anomalous proximity effect from spin-singlet superconductors: Results

 where $F_{\sigma,\sigma^{\prime}}(\boldsymbol{r},\boldsymbol{r}^{\prime},\omega)$ represents the anomalous part of the Matsubara Green's function.
 We also confirm that other components of the odd-frequency spin-triplet $s$-wave CPs,

 are absent in the present junction.
-In Fig.~\ref{fig:figure3}(b), we show the real part of $F^{\mathrm{odd}}_{S_z=0}$ at the center of the DN segment as a function of the Matsubara frequency $\omega$, where we also find the imaginary part of $F^{\mathrm{odd}}_{S_z=0}$ is zero identically.
-As expected, we find that $F^{\mathrm{odd}}_{S_z=0}$ in the DN segment becomes finite in the presence of the PSH (solid-red line), while $F^{\mathrm{odd}}_{S_z=0}=0$ in the absence of the PSH (dotted-black line).
-From the zero-energy LDOS and the presence of odd-frequency CPs, we conclude that there is indeed an APE induced in the DN segment.
+Fig.~\ref{fig:figure3}(b), shows the real part of $F^{\mathrm{odd}}_{S_z=0}$ at the center of the DN segment as a function of the Matsubara frequency $\omega$, where the imaginary part of $F^{\mathrm{odd}}_{S_z=0}$ is also found to be zero identically.
+As expected, $F^{\mathrm{odd}}_{S_z=0}$ in the DN segment becomes finite in the presence of the PSH (solid red line), whereas in the absence of the PSH (dotted black line), $F^{\mathrm{odd}}_{S_z=0}=0$.
+As a result, we confirm the formation of the odd-frequency spin-triplet $s$-wave CPs in the DN, which is an important aspect of the APE.